-Trackers allow you to track the occurrences of any characteristics or events in a conversation with just few examples.
-This allows you to track critical moments in conversation across several use cases in both real-time as the conversation is in-progress as well as asynchronously after the conversation is over from recordings.
-Few interesting use cases for Trackers would be when customer is unhappy, when someone is rude, potential sales opportunity so you can identify emerging trends and gauge the nature of interactions.
+Trackers are user-defined entities that allow you to track the occurrences of any characteristics or events in a conversation with just a few examples.
+You can track critical moments in a conversation across several use cases in both real-time as the conversation is in-progress as well as asynchronously after the conversation is over from recordings.
+Some use cases for Trackers are when a customer is unhappy, when someone is rude, potential sales opportunity so you can identify emerging trends and gauge the nature of interactions.

-It's important to note that the Trackers don't simply look for keywords or phrases you provide, but rather uses the examples you use to define tracker to generalize the "meaning" of those samples.
+It is important to note that the Trackers don't simply look for keywords or phrases you provide, but rather uses the examples you use to define tracker to generalize the "meaning" of those samples.
 These could be anything from a single word keyword, phrases or even complete sentences depending on what you'd like to track in a conversation.
-Symbl will generalize the meaning of those samples you provide and create a fully fledged tracking context, which mean even if you have not specified similar or alternative samples they will be tracked.
+Symbl will generalize the meaning of those samples you provide and create a fully fledged tracking context, which means even if you have not specified similar or alternative samples, they will be tracked.

-The tracker names used in the example below are only for explanatory purposes.
-You can create any tracker for your usecase and assign any name you like.
+Note: The Tracker names used in the example below are only for explanatory purposes.
+You can create any tracker for your use case and assign any name you like.

 - Sandra is the training head of the Sales team in her company.
 She uses the insights from the Intro Tracker to look at how great sales agents start conversations and Pricing Tracker to understand how they share the pricing details.
 She then uses these insights to train other agents.The Intro Tracker Sandra uses tracks contextually similar phrases such as:

 "Thank you for taking some time to speak with me",